 Whether you’re in love with Lovecraft, and a cultist of The Old Ones, or you haven’t a clue who the giant squid faced scary looking guy is, it doesn’t matter!
-As long as you'll like a social deduction filler game that’s fun, quick to learn and quick to play then this deluxe version of Indie Boards & Cards' Don't Mess with Cthulhu
+As long as you'll like a social deduction filler game that’s fun, quick to learn and quick to play then this deluxe version of Indie Boards & Cards' Don't Mess with Cthulhu is most certainly for you!

 In the small box you will find a light but helpful rulebook, 40 poker sized Investigation cards, six thick Character Tokens, an Active Player marker and 28 Insanity Tokens, plus two mini expansions or playing variants, that consist of nine more cards in total; Three for the Necronomicon variant and six for the Objects of Power.